PeterXiao/spotfire/README.md

 ### spotfire_plotly.js

-The last required file - mentioned in the Required Scripts section - is the spotfire_plotly.js file.
-This file is what renders the Plotly visualization within Spotfire.
+This is the 'last' of the required files - mentioned in the Required Scripts section of this markdown file - is the spotfire_plotly.js file.
+This js file is the driver that renders the Plotly visualization within Spotfire.

-There are two main types of code/functions/etc within this file: JSViz and Spotfire code, which are explained within the JSViz documentation, and Plotly code, which are explained both here and, in general, in the Plotly.js documentation.
+There are two main types of code/functions/etc within this file:

+1. JSViz and Spotfire code, which are explained within the JSViz documentation and
+2. Plotly code, which are explained both here and, in general, in the Plotly.js documentation